hyperledger/besu-docs/docs/HowTo/Limit-Access/Local-Permissioning.md

 [`--rpc-http-api`](../../Reference/CLI/CLI-Syntax.md#rpc-http-api) or
 [`--rpc-ws-api`](../../Reference/CLI/CLI-Syntax.md#rpc-ws-api) options.

-## Account whitelisting
+## Account permissioning

-You can specify accounts in the accounts whitelist in the [permissions configuration file](#permissions-configuration-file).
-A node with account permissioning accepts transactions only from accounts in the accounts whitelist.
+You can specify accounts in the accounts permissions list in the [permissions configuration file](#permissions-configuration-file).
+A node with account permissioning accepts transactions only from accounts in the accounts permission list.

-!!! example "Accounts Whitelist in Permissions Configuration File"
+!!! example "Accounts Permissions Configuration File"

-    `accounts-whitelist=["0x0000000000000000000000000000000000000009"]`
+    `accounts-allowlist=["0x0000000000000000000000000000000000000009"]`

-Account whitelisting is at the node level.
+Account permissioning is at the node level.
 That is, each node in the network has a [permisssions configuration file](#permissions-configuration-file) in the [data directory](../../Reference/CLI/CLI-Syntax.md#data-path) for the node.